IBM/fabric-contract-attribute-based-access-control/README.md

 - Under `FABRIC GATEWAYS`, click on `1 Org Local Fabric - Org1` gateway.
 - When asked to choose an identity to connect with, choose `admin`.
+- Once you are connected, you should see `connected via gateway: 1 Org Local Fabric` under the `FABRIC GATEWAYS` tab as shown in the gif below.

 ![export](https://user-images.githubusercontent.com/10428517/76371002-fd09aa00-62f5-11ea-9f6b-cc25e68c410e.gif)